What is the flu?

-Characteristics of flu
+Characterisitics of flu

-Flu is a disease caused by the influenza virus, which has more acute symptoms than cold.
-Besides the fact that common cold may occur throughout the year, while flu tends to occur during the winter, flu is different from cold primarily because the affected individual has far more sudden high fevers that go up easily to 39, 5 º C but can reach 41 ºC. and by a feeling of heaviness and pain throughout the body, especially in the joints.
+Flu is a disease caused by the influenza virus, which has more acute symptoms than a cold.
+Apart from the fact that cold can occur throughout the year, while flu usually occurs during the winter, flu differs from a cold mainly because the affected individual has much higher sudden fevers that easily reach 39, 5 ºC but can reach 41 ºC. and by a feeling of heaviness and pain throughout the body, especially in the joints.

 Causes of flu

-More information about flue and its natural treatment.
+More information about flue.